mlswg/mls-protocol/draft-ietf-mls-protocol.md

 struct {
     MLSMessageContent content;
     MLSMessageAuth auth;
+    select(MLSPlaintext.content.sender.sender_type) {
+        case member:
-    optional<MAC> membership_tag;
+            MAC membership_tag;
+        case preconfigured:
+        case new_member:
+            struct{};
+    }
 } MLSPlaintext;
 ~~~~~

 The `membership_tag` field in the MLSPlaintext object authenticates the sender's
 membership in the group.
-For an MLSPlaintext with a sender type other than
-`member`, this field MUST be omitted.
-For messages sent by members, it MUST be
+For messages sent by members, it MUST be set to the
-present and set to the following value:
+following value:

 ~~~~~
 struct {